MaptimeSEA/maptimesea.github.io/_posts/2015-03-03-gecoding-api.markdown

 ## HTML Boilerplate

-To get started, we need a simple HTML boilerpate to hold some HTML and Javascript.
+To get started, we need a simple HTML boilerpate to hold our HTML and Javascript.
 We'll use the template from our introduction to web mapping tutorial.
-Download to boilerplate or save it to a file that follows the naming convention.
+Download the boilerplate or save it to a file that follows the same naming convention.

 <script src="https://gist.github.com/powersa/36be23aaa647c25c3236.js"></script>